MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ## 2. Turn on Persisted parameters

 [Persisted parameters](../latest/docs-ref-autogen/config/param-persist.yml) must be turned on before parameter values can be stored.
-You will receive a warning until `az config param-persist` moves out of the experimental stage.
+You receive a warning until `az config param-persist` moves out of the experimental stage.
 See [Overview: Azure CLI reference types and status](./reference-types-and-status.md) to learn about the Azure CLI reference types, status, and support levels.

 ```azurecli
 az config param-persist on